hemenge133/actbluewinred/README.md

 # Investigating Individual Contributions to ActBlue and WinRed
 Current investigation is limited to aggregation of individual donation records with the same name and zipcode.
 The top donators by total number of transactions and by number of transactions in a single day are listed.
+CSVs are provided for viewing more results than are available in the notebook output.
+The csvs only include individuals with record counts over 100 to save bandwidth.

 ## Quickstart / Steps to reproduce
 1. Clone repo `git clone https://github.com/hemenge133/actbluewinred.git`